 - Step 1: Please make an appointment online

-- Step 2: Please read the instruction below
+- Step 2: Please read the instructions below

-All children under age 16 may receive 5-year validity passports.
+All children under age 16 will receive 5-year validity passports.

 - Make an appointment online.